Komodo Islands

 After birth (around March) young monitor lizards climb into the trees.
 The reason is not to get eaten by older dragons.
 After all, these animals are cannibalistic.
 It is difficult to see the youngsters, but in March and April you have a fairly high chance.
 Especially on Rinca Island.
 Even on a hot day you have a reasonable chance in the morning to spot young animals when they try to cool of in the mangroves.

-Snorkelling with giant manta ray
+Snorkel with giant manta ray

 Komodo is good for seeing a giant manta ray. ©Kieke van Maarschalkerwaart